nikitavoloboev/data/docs/nlp/nlp.md

 [DALL·E 2](https://openai.com/dall-e-2/) is fascinating.
 Trying to understand [DALL-E in PyTorch](https://github.com/lucidrains/DALLE-pytorch) implementation.

+[Getting started with NLP for absolute beginners](https://www.kaggle.com/code/jhoward/getting-started-with-nlp-for-absolute-beginners/) is a nice intro.

 ## Notes

 - [Figuring out correctly when/what to escalate to a human would change customer service more than anything else.](https://twitter.com/_abhisheksankar/status/1441793453864620044)